 Avoid fatty or processed meats and instead choose fish that’s rich in omega-3s and chicken baked or grilled without the skin.

 Soy, which is used to make tofu and other meat substitutes, contains isoflavones.
 Researchers believe these nutrients can protect against certain cancers.
-In fact, there is some evidence that drinking soy milk can actually help to lower PSA levels and slow the progression of prostate cancer.
+In fact, there is

 3. Take vitamin D